-Principle two: Honor Your Hunger**NOTE: everything discussed in this blog series is derived from Intuitive Eating and the intuitive eating workbook.
+everything discussed in this blog series is derived from Intuitive Eatingand the intuitive eating workbook.
 As you read these posts, I strongly encourage you to purchase and read both as this series will not be as thorough and informative as the books.
 Each month we will focus on one principle at a time.
 Allow yourself the space to simply look at that one principle.
 My desire for you, dear reader, is that these posts will 1) allow you to dig deep into understanding your relationship with food, 2) that kindness and compassion for yourself will grow, and 3) that you will experience real flourishing as you develop trust with your body.**

 Perhaps as you read this, it doesn’t resonate with your own story.
-Perhaps you are keenly aware of your body’s biological hunger signals.
-Perhaps you listen to those cues and feed your body what it needs and craves as often as you can.
-Perhaps you aren’t used to avoiding your hunger in hopes it will go away.
+You might be keenly aware of your body’s biological hunger signals.
+Or you easily listen to those cues and feed your body what it needs and craves as often as you can.
+Maybe you aren’t used to avoiding your hunger in hopes it will go away.
 Perhaps you don’t celebrate hunger as a sign of victory in whatever diet you are participating in.
 What a gift to be able to see hunger like this!

 However if my story does resonate with you, you aren’t alone.
 So many of us grow up surrounded by diet culture and can start to believe in the lie that our worth is somehow connected to how thin/healthy/fit we are.
 One of my biggest challenges to becoming an intuitive eater was learning to listen to my body without judgement.
 It took a lot of time for me to see hunger as simply my body’s way of letting me know it needs to be nourished or refueled.
 It took perhaps even more time for me to realize that my level of hunger or fullness does not say anything about who I am as a person.